 Client tenure is the average age of all client relationships in your book of business – typically measured per segment, e.g. institutional.

-In the Behavioral Benchmark, it is one of a small number of strategic, dollarizable, lagging indicators that asset managers often choose as one of their strategic behavioral objectives.
+In the Client Behavior Benchmark, it is one of a small number of strategic, dollarizable, lagging indicators that asset managers often choose as one of their strategic behavioral objectives.
 This is because measuring tenure helps them step back from day-to-day relationship management and, instead, consider the overall health of their book of business.

 In our experience, tenure’s importance stems from the fact that its benefits (below) combine to multiply your organization’s promotional efforts and increase your strategic freedom of action: